opencv/opencv/modules/contrib/doc/retina/index.rst

 ++++++++++++++++

 .. ocv:function:: void Retina::getParvo( Mat & retinaOutput_parvo )
-.. ocv:function:: void Retina::getParvo( std::valarray<float> & retinaOutput_parvo )
+.. ocv:function:: void Retina::getParvoRAW( std::valarray<float> & retinaOutput_parvo )
-.. ocv:function:: const std::valarray<float> & Retina::getParvo() const
+.. ocv:function:: const Mat Retina::getParvoRAW() const

-    Accessor of the details channel of the retina (models foveal vision)
+    Accessor of the details channel of the retina (models foveal vision).
+Warning, getParvoRAW methods return buffers that are not rescaled within range [0;255] while the non RAW method allows a normalized matrix to be retrieved.

     :param retinaOutput_parvo: the output buffer (reallocated if necessary), format can be :

         * a Mat, this output is rescaled for standard 8bits image processing use in OpenCV

-        * a 1D std::valarray Buffer (encoding is R1, R2, ...
-Rn), this output is the original retina filter model output, without any quantification or rescaling
+        * RAW methods actually return a 1D matrix (encoding is R1, R2, ...
+Rn, G1, G2, ..., Gn, B1, B2, ...Bn), this output is the original retina filter model output, without any quantification or rescaling.

 Retina::getMagno
 ++++++++++++++++

 .. ocv:function:: void Retina::getMagno( Mat & retinaOutput_magno )
-.. ocv:function:: void Retina::getMagno( std::valarray<float> & retinaOutput_magno )
+.. ocv:function:: void Retina::getMagnoRAW( std::valarray<float> & retinaOutput_magno )
-.. ocv:function:: const std::valarray<float> & Retina::getMagno() const
+.. ocv:function:: const Mat Retina::getMagnoRAW() const

-    Accessor of the motion channel of the retina (models peripheral vision)
+    Accessor of the motion channel of the retina (models peripheral vision).
+Warning, getMagnoRAW methods return buffers that are not rescaled within range [0;255] while the non RAW method allows a normalized matrix to be retrieved.

     :param retinaOutput_magno: the output buffer (reallocated if necessary), format can be :

         * a Mat, this output is rescaled for standard 8bits image processing use in OpenCV

-        * a 1D std::valarray Buffer (encoding is R1, R2, ...
-Rn), this output is the original retina filter model output, without any quantification or rescaling
+        * RAW methods actually return a 1D matrix (encoding is M1, M2, ...
+Mn), this output is the original retina filter model output, without any quantification or rescaling.

 Retina::getParameters
 +++++++++++++++++++++